openebs-archive/openebs-docs/docs/configuresc.md

 ### Volume File System Type Policy

-You can specify the file system type for the cStor volume where application will consue the storage using *value* for *FSType*.
+You can specify the file system type for the cStor volume where application will consume the storage using *value* for *FSType*.
 The following is the sample storage class.
 Currently OpenEBS support ext4 as the default file system and it also supports XFS as filesystem.

 ```
 apiVersion: storage.k8s.io/v1